 Transaction has been successfully submitted.
-What would you like to do next? & Print this DROS (you will remain on this page and still be able Sto to the Main Menu A Go to Background Check Menu to select from the options below) Standard Ammunition Eligibility Check States of Cal Bosiness of A Bureau of Res DROS NUMBER: TRANSACTION DATE/TIME: 03/27/2019 03:33:30 PM STATUS: INPROGRE
+What would you like to do next? be able to select from the options below) State of Calify Department of Ju Durasy of Fina Standard Ammunition Eligibility Check DROS NUMBER: TRANSACTION DATE/TIME: 03/27/2019 03:33:30 PM STATUS: INPROGRE